fastify/fastify/docs/TypeScript.md

   module.exports = fp(myPlugin, {
     fastify: '3.x',
-    name: 'my-plugin' // this is used by fastify-plugin to derive variable name })
+    name: 'my-plugin' // this is used by fastify-plugin to derive the property name })
   ```
 5. Open `index.d.ts` and add the following code: